-If you’re serious about taking your podcast to the next level, or even if you’re just starting and want to make sure that your show sounds as professional as possible, then Voicemeeter Banana is the tool for you.
+If you’re serious about taking your podcast to the next level, or if you’re starting and want to make sure that your show sounds as professional as possible, then Voicemeeter Banana is the tool for you.

-We haven’t mentioned the price for either Voicemeeter or Banana because they are entirely free to download and use!
+We haven’t mentioned the price for either Voicemeeter or Banana because they are free to download and use!
 In-app purchases allow you to access different parts of it, which the more experienced audio producer might want to take advantage of.

 Is there a downside to Voicemeeter and Voicemeeter Banana?
-The only real disadvantage of each is that they can only be used with Windows operating systems.
+The only real disadvantage is that they can only be used with Windows operating systems.
 So, if you’re adamant that this is the software for you, but you own a Mac, you’ll have to change your PC.

 Frequently Asked Questions